albgarre/bioinactivation/cran-comments.md

-## Resubmission
+## This is a resubmission
-This is a resubmission.

 In this version I have:

-* Improved the vignette, trying to fix the issues with CRAN submission.
+- Fixed a broken link in the vignette

 ## Test environments